 I believe that the name of this city is very important, as it preserves the original name of Thracians.
 Dyrrachion simply meant: “A Thracian city“.
-This was due to the fact that this city was the main port of entry, a border crossing, to the land of Illyrians and Thracians that stretched deep behind the cursed mountains and all the way to the Black Sea.
+This was because this city was the main port of entry, a border crossing, to the land of Illyrians and Thracians that stretched deep behind the cursed mountains and to the Black Sea.

 Indeed, deep in Central Serbia, there is a medieval monastery and a village of Dracha.
-This toponym is not exclusive only for Durres, it appears in other Slavic territories as well.
+This toponym is not exclusive only to Durres, it appears in other Slavic territories as well.

 Thrasco – the Slavic prince

 Are there any linguistic grounds to connect Dyrrachion with Thracians?
 I believe they are, and they can be easily proven.
 Thrasco (795 – 810) was the Prince of the Obotrite confederation.
 The Obotrites were a Slavic tribe that lived on the shores of the Baltic sea.
 However, Thrasco was a Latinized form of his name (sometimes also Thrasuco, Thrasucho, and Drasco).
 The original Slavic name was Dražko or Draško.
 The root is in Proto-Slavic dorgu (drago) meaning “dear” or “precious”.